Maintaining and Cleaning Brass Jewelry: What You Need to Know

 Another factor that accelerates the tarnishing process of brass jewellery is the coating of oil and dead skin cells that the skin leaves on the surface of the jewellery.

-Brass jewellery will last a long time.
+How long can brass jewelry last varies.
+With proper handling and thick plating, brass jewellery can last up to years.
 However, occasional cleaning is required to maintain its brilliance.
 The time it takes for brass jewellery to tarnish varies depending on how frequently it is worn, how well it is maintained, and environmental factors.

 Jewellery is more susceptible to body oils, dirt, and oxygen in the air when worn frequently—all of these quicken the rate at which the tarnishing process occurs.